maim-lain/schooloflust/walkthrough.md

 - Claire -> Talk -> Ask the three questions -> That's all.
 - Search the dumpster behind the school
 - Talk to Claire again to return her novel (+5 Romance)
-- *Completed sidequest: Claire's novel*
+- *Completed sidequest: Claire's Novel*
 - Go to locker #13 -> Save game

 ---